 Connecting the Pacific

-Bluesky Pacific is a subsidiary of Spanish telecommunications giant Amper SA.
+Bluesky Pacific Group is a subsidiary of Spanish telecommunications giant Amper SA.
 It owns the ASH Cable connecting American Samoa to Hawaii and the SAS Cable connecting Samoa to American Samoa.

-The Moana Cable will be built using ASN’s 1620 Softnode platform that enables the transmission of up to 240 Tbit/s via multiple fibre pairs.
+The Moana Cable will be built using ASN’s 1620 Softnode platform that enables the transmission of up to 240 Tbit/s via multiple fiber pairs.
 The same equipment will be used by the upcoming Australia West Express cable system, which is set to connect Australia, the Middle East and Africa.

 The new cable sytem has been designed to accommodate future expansion, and could be used to connect small communities across the Pacific, like the island nations of Niue, Tokelau and Tonga.